Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is adding stored value (or gift card) capability to its highly popular casual gaming website.
-Users need to be able to trade this value for other users’ items on the platform.
-This would require both users’ records be updated as a single transaction, or both users’ records to be completely rolled back.
+Users need to be able to trade this value for other users' items on the platform.
+This would require both users' records be updated as a single transaction, or both users' records to be completely rolled back.
 Which AWS database options can provide the transactional capability required for this new feature?
 (Choose two.)

 - [ ] Amazon DynamoDB with operations made with the ConsistentRead parameter set to true.
 - [x] Amazon ElastiCache for Memcached with operations made within a transaction block.